SynthoGestures: A Novel Framework for Synthetic Dynamic Hand Gesture Generation for Driving Scenarios: Discussion and Conclusion

-In conclusion, this paper has introduced SynthoGestures, a novel framework for generating synthetic dynamic hand gestures to enhance the accuracy of gesture recognition models.
+We introduce SynthoGestures, a novel framework for generating synthetic dynamic hand gestures to enhance the accuracy of gesture recognition models.
 By leveraging the power of virtual 3D models and animation software, our framework enables the synthesis of diverse and customizable gesture datasets.
 We have shown that by incorporating variations such as gesture speed, performance, and hand shape, along with simulating multiple camera locations and types, our framework produces natural-looking gestures that closely resemble real-world scenarios.
 Furthermore, our experiments have shown that SynthoGestures can effectively augment existing real-hand datasets while enhancing their performance.
 This capability saves significant time and effort in the creation of datasets and accelerates the development of gesture recognition systems in automotive applications and beyond.
 While the results have demonstrated the effectiveness of SynthoGestures in improving gesture recognition performance, it is essential to acknowledge certain limitations and potential avenues for future work.
 First, the current framework focuses primarily on the visual aspect of hand gestures and may not capture other sensory cues, such as tactile or proprioceptive feedback.
+For example, trimmers could be added as noise to the hand gestures to simulate force feedback when driving on different terrains.
 Exploring ways to incorporate these additional modalities could further enhance the authenticity and realism of synthesized gestures.
-Moreover, although SynthoGestures provides a wide range of variations in terms of gesture speed, performance, and hand shape, there is still room to explore more complex and nuanced variations that can capture the intricacies of natural hand movements.
-Thus, our framework can facilitate future work, advance the field of static and dynamic hand gesture recognition, and pave the way for more sophisticated and accurate human-computer interaction systems in various domains, including automotive interfaces, virtual reality, and augmented reality applications.
+Moreover, although SynthoGestures provides a wide range of variations in gesture speed, performance, and hand shape, there is still room to explore more complex and nuanced variations that can capture the intricacies of natural hand movements.
+Finally, our results show that having a higher ratio of real-to-synthetic data is essential for improving the model training performance, which should be considered in future work and investigated further.

+In conclusion, our framework can facilitate future work, advance the field of static and dynamic hand gesture recognition, and pave the way for more sophisticated and accurate human-computer interaction systems in various domains, including automotive interfaces, virtual reality, and augmented reality applications.